The Top 5 Essay Writing Tips for Students

 This will help them to ensure they cover all their main points while sticking closely to the question.
 It will also help them to complete their work within a given time limit where the essay is timed.

-Essential Essay Writing Tip: #3 Write for your audience
+Tip: #3 KNOW your audience

 Just as we identified the importance of genre and type of question before beginning to respond to an essay prompt, students must identify their audience before writing with that audience in mind.